Sleighs/chat-plus/README.md

 ChatPlus is a lightweight browser extension that adds features to livestream chats on Rumble.com.
 The goal for this extension is to improve the Rumble chat experience for viewers and streamers.

+ChatPlus is developed independently, and is not officially endorsed by or affiliated with Rumble.

 ### Features
 - Highlighed usernames mentions
 - Easy @ username tagging